xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

     Mouth states may depend on run-time.
 The path by which they are entered determines what actions have been applied.

+Algorithms usually walk along sequences of linear states.
+The termination criteria for the walk along linear states may be defined as follows.

+DEFINITION: Termination criteria for walk along sequence of linear states.

+    A recursive walk along sequences of linear states does not enter the state ahead, if

+       (i)   there is no state.
+The current state is a terminal.
+       (ii)  the state ahead is a mouth state.
+       (iii) a specific condition on transition actions is met.

+The specific condition on transition actions depends on the procedure to be applied.

 -------------------------------------------------------------------------------